Coined Cuisine

 • Butter - A bit of butter while cooking helps with flavor and a super fluffy rice.

-• Chopped Cilantro - The fresh leaves can be found in the produce section.
+• Chopped Cilantro - The fresh herbs can be found in the produce section.

-• Lime Juice - Grab a lime or two and juice them yourself for the best acidity.
+• Lime Juice - Grab a lime and juice it yourself for the best tang.

 What type of rice do I use for cilantro-lime rice?

 Any long-grain rice works well.
 I've used jasmine, basmati, and even parboiled rice.
-Just be sure to be mindful of the rice/water ratios.
+Just be sure to be mindful of the water ratios for different types.

 Can I use refrigerated lime juice?